NethServer/nethsecurity-docs/dns_filter.rst

 Authentication
 ^^^^^^^^^^^^^^
-Insert same username and password of your Flashstart account (tipically an email address), then click :guilabel:`Save` button.
+Insert same username and password of your FlashStart account (tipically an email address), then click :guilabel:`Save` button.

 Zones to filter
 ^^^^^^^^^^^^^^^